 Sometimes called the ‘morning after pill’, the emergency contraceptive pill should be taken as soon as possible after unprotected sex for maximum effectiveness.
 It is not 100 per cent effective in preventing pregnancy.

 There are two types of emergency contraceptive pill, both available at pharmacies without a prescription:

 - ulipristal (UPA-EC) is intended to be taken up to five days (120 hours) after unprotected sex

-- levonorgestrel (LNG-EC) is intended to be taken up to three days (72 hours) after unprotected sex.
+- levonorgestrel (LNG-EC) is intended to be taken up to four days (96 hours) after unprotected sex.

 Ulipristal has been clinically demonstrated to be more effective than levonorgestrel in reducing the risk of pregnancy when taken up to five days (120 hours) after unprotected sex.

 No prescription is required for either of these emergency contraceptive pills.